RainyAngel/IGME-230/230-project-1-content.md

 # Bunny Bop!
 ## I. High Concept
-As a bunny in the Wild Forests, the player must hop leaf to leaf to get the tastiest fruits!
+As a bunny in the Wild Forests, the player must guide Bunny as it hops leaf to leaf to get the tastiest fruit!
 However, they must BEWARE THE ROTTEN FRUIT!
+The rotten fruit will make Bunny sick and unable to continue collecting good fruit, ending the game.
+However, if the player can avoid the rotten fruit then Bunny will keep climbing higher and higher with the player's score increasing by 100 points with every good fruit collected.

 ## II.
 Genre
 * Action